dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

    * Bitcoin is creating a 'sell the news' type of environment.
    * This broad set of outcomes means any small change in perception regarding the likelihood of the best case outcome drives significant changes to current valuation.
    * This would imply volatility in the price of bitcoin may not go away anytime soon, as the potential for bitcoin is being constantly measured by the market in light of rapid technology development and unpredictable regulatory constraints.
    * We believe traders value volatility as they continue to gravitate to bitcoin trading as an active 24/7 market uncorrelated with other asset class returns.
+Every year in recent memory, traders have looked to the future in the hope that volatility in the markets would finally return, and let them make some money.
+Those hopes have been almost entirely in vain, thanks to central banks steering markets on a narrow path.
+Wild fluctuations in the price of bitcoin and other cryptocurrencies will hark back to the good times.
    * Since economic activity (sale of goods & services, money remittance, P2P. is intermingled with trading activity, we believe the trading activity is helping create the network capacity and monetary base to support the future economic applications of bitcoin.
 1. Bitcoin Can Open Doors of the Global Economy for 2.5 Billion People
 1. If you don't have your own currency, you basically lose a lot of sovereign powers.
 Without money, the government has no power.